Mountain Hospice: A Red Cross-Approved Shelter

 Emergency Power, Supplies, and Staging Area for Patient Care

 Mountain Hospice is pleased to have the capabilities and resources to care for our patients in the event of serious community disasters.
 We have a generator ready at all times to provide emergency power, and have the training and equipment to set up an emergency mobile staging area anywhere within our north central West Virginia service area.
 We keep our emergency box trailer fully supplied and ready to respond promptly to any disaster.
-The staff of Mountain Hospice also have a 4-wheel drive truck ready to respond to remote areas accessible only by all-wheel drive vehicles.
+The staff of Mountain Hospice also have a 4-wheel drive truck, as well as a 4-wheel drive side by side, ready to respond to remote areas accessible only by all-wheel drive vehicles.

 Contact Mountain Hospice for Help During An Official WV State of Emergency